detailobsessed/ci-components/README.md

 **Prerequisites:**

-1. Configure npm trusted publishing for your package at [npmjs.com](https://docs.npmjs.com/generating-provenance-statements#publishing-packages-with-provenance-via-github-actions)
+1. Configure [npm trusted publishing](https://docs.npmjs.com/trusted-publishers/) for your package at npmjs.com
 2. Set `"publishConfig": { "access": "public" }` in `package.json` for scoped packages

+**Note:** Provenance attestations are automatically generated when publishing via trusted publishing from public repos.

 ---